Best Calisthenics Apps in 2026

 Fitloop is the top-rated calisthenics app on both the App Store and Google Play, and for good reason.
 It ships with the full Reddit Recommended Routine built in, complete with proper exercise progressions, rest timers, and plate-math-free tracking.
 The free tier is genuinely generous: you get unlimited workouts, full progression trees, Apple Health and Health Connect sync, and detailed workout history without ever being asked for a credit card.

-The optional Plus subscription ($4.99/month) unlocks AI-powered coaching insights, personalized set recommendations, and daily training suggestions.
-Plus also adds the ability to create and share custom programs, which is a huge bonus if you follow a non-standard routine.
-The workout editor is one of the most flexible we tested, letting you build circuits, supersets, and timed holds with drag-and-drop simplicity.
+The optional Plus subscription ($5.99/month, $39.99/year, or $99.99 lifetime) unlocks AI-powered coaching insights, personalized plan generation, and daily training suggestions.
+Plus also adds the ability to create custom programs, which is a huge bonus if you follow a non-standard routine.
+The workout editor is one of the most flexible available, letting you build circuits, supersets, and timed holds with drag-and-drop simplicity.

 Where Fitloop truly shines is the user experience.
 The interface is clean, fast, and distraction-free.
 Workouts auto-save if you close the app, the rest timer runs in the background, and the progression system nudges you to harder variations at exactly the right time.
 It is the only app on this list that feels like it was designed by someone who actually trains calisthenics every day.